 - Install a personal firewall to minimize your risks by blocking malicious traffic.
 New computers may be shipped with it on by default so please make sure it is on and receiving regular updates.

-- Look for the https:// in the URL bar and check for the lock icon when entering sensitive information onto a website.
+- Look for the https:// in the URL bar, make sure the bar is green and check for the lock icon when entering sensitive information onto a website.
 This indicates your communications are encrypted.

 - Keep the browser you use to connect to the Internet updated.